How Bad Is It Really to Drink Coffee on an Empty Stomach?

 The best time to drink coffee is after you've eaten a meal.

 Order your latte in the late morning, shortly after breakfast.
-If you drink it before you have food in your stomach, you're at risk for all the symptoms mentioned above: a surge in blood sugar, heartburn and acid reflux, jitteriness and the opposite effect: Coffee can make you tired.
+If you drink it before you have food in your stomach, you're at risk for all the symptoms mentioned above: a surge in blood sugar, heartburn and acid reflux, jitteriness and the opposite of the desired effect: Coffee can make you tired.

 What's more, your cortisol levels peak around 7 a.m., according to the University of Michigan Medicine.
 Cortisol is a hormone that gives you an energy boost, so unless you're sleep-deprived, you should already be feeling relatively peppy early in the morning.